eldemirberkay0/neural-network-c/README.md

 </p>

 ## How to Compile
 CMake is configured to compile the library and two examples at once.
 Raylib and MNIST dataset also will be fetched by CMake.
-Use this commands in the root directory of the repo:
+Use this commands in a directory you want to clone the repo to:
 ```
 git clone https://github.com/eldemirberkay0/neural-network-c.git
 cd neural-network-c